naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/pytest-tutorial-advance-usage-common-assertions-and-data-driven.md

 ### Common Assertions

-Using Pytest During the writing of interface automation test cases, we need to use various assertions to verify the expected results of the tests.
+Using Pytest During the writing of API automation test cases, we need to use various assertions to verify the expected results of the tests.

 Pytest provides more assertions and a flexible library of assertions to fulfill various testing needs.

-The following are some of the commonly used Pytest interface automation test assertions:
+The following are some of the commonly used Pytest API automation test assertions:

 - **Equality assertion**: checks whether two values are equal.